lucasgcaldas/game-system/Article.md

 ```

 * Before
-In a oldest way to use this function is passing as argument a hero, that can be a Wizard or a Warrior, and when this function was called, the user choose what kind of hero it wants.
+In oldest way to use this function is passing as argument a hero, that can be a Wizard or a Warrior, and when this function was called, the user choose what kind of hero it wants.
 ```java
 public class Hero extends Persona{
     ...